 Delray Beach is lively city with a vibrant night life.
 There are shops, boutiques, art galleries, restaurants, bars, and clubs that line the infamous Atlantic Avenue.
-There is such a variety if different things that there's just about something for everyone no matter what your tastes.
+There is such a variety of different things that there's just about something for everyone no matter what your taste is.
 Anyone who has ever been out at night on Atlantic Avenue knows just how congested Atlantic Avenue gets.
-The more people and congestion the more of a police presence is in the area.
+The more people and congestion, the more of a police presence in the area.

 What is the process of a DUI arrest in Delray Beach?

 After an arrest for DUI in Delray, the person is transported from Delray Beach to the Palm Beach County Jail, which is located in West Palm Beach on Gun Club Road.
 As long as the arrest is only for a misdemeanor DUI, the first court date will be at the South Branch Courthouse in Delray Beach on Atlantic Avenue.
 The Delray Beach Courthouse will continue to handle the DUI case unless the DUI lawyer wants to send the case to the main courthouse in West Palm Beach on Dixie Hwy.
 The rest of the DUI process is similar to any other DUI in Palm Beach County, depending on whether it is a first DUI, second DUI, third DUI, or fourth or more DUI.

 Is it better if your DUI case is in the Delray Beach courthouse?